marcopxt/marcopxt.github.io/_pages/about.md

   - Evaluate the predictive ability of genomic values for some target traits in Sweet Corn when genotypes at some SNPs loci were imputed rather than measured directly.

+## Mixed models methodology

+#### Motivation
+Mixed models have become a standard tool for evaluating data in breeding programs, offering numerous advantages that motivate researchers to embrace them as a powerful tool in plant breeding.
+These models enhance genetic-statistical analyses, increase the accuracy of selection, provide a better understanding of trait architectures, and facilitate the implementation of genomic selection in breeding programs.
+These benefits serve as strong motivation for researchers to embrace mixed models and harness their power in breeding programs.

+Mainly topics:

+- **Variance components estimations**
+- **Modelling**
+- **Genomic selection**
+- **Models with additive and non-additive effects**
+- **BLUEs and BLUPs**

+***